allangelman/ray-tracer/README.md

 ![triangles](https://github.com/allangelman/ray-tracer/assets/45411265/c391856d-f4c2-4caf-a8a0-47f3abc3735f)

+The next step was making a mesh class which was simply a list of triangles.
+This is where I loaded in my OBJ.
+This was simply a matter of parsing every line of the OBJ, which actually has a fairly simple file format.
+Each line is prefixed with a v, vn, or f for vertex, vertex normal, and face.
+Each face line includes nine numbers in the format: a/b/c d/e/f g/h/i.
+This defines a face with three vertices with indices a, d, g and normals c, f, i.

 # Next Steps

 For next steps, I would like to explore more acceleration data structures.
 My glass bunny took a while to render, and I am curious how to expedite that.